triton-inference-server/python_backend/README.md

 provide the path to the tar file in the `EXECUTION_ENV_PATH` in the `config.pbtxt` of all the models that want to use the execution environment.

 4. If you need to compile the Python backend stub, it is recommended that you compile it in the official Triton NGC containers.
 Otherwise, your compiled stub may use dependencies that are not available in the Triton container that you are using for deployment.
-For example, compiling the Python backend stub in Ubuntu 16.04 while the Triton server is using Ubuntu 20.04 can lead to unexpected errors.
+For example, compiling the Python backend stub on an OS other than Ubuntu 20.04 can lead to unexpected errors.

 ## Error Handling